-Due to our commitment to the residential experience, students are required to live in the residence halls unless students meet one or more of the following exemptions:
+Due to Howard Payne University's commitment to the residential experience, students are required to live in the residence halls unless students meet one or more of the following exemptions:

 - 1. Brownwood area resident living with parents within a 30 mile radius of HPU - 2.
 Lived in a residence hall for four long semesters (i.e. fall and spring semesters) - 3.
 Completed 60 HPU academic credit hours - 4.
-Legally married to a person of the oppostie sex and submit a marriage license - 5.
+Legally married to a person of the opposite sex and submit a marriage license - 5.
 21 years old by August 1 (for fall semester) or January 1 (for spring semester).